Prairie View A&M University

-Prairie View A&M University (PVAMU or PV) is a public historically black land-grant university in Prairie View, Texas.
+Prairie View A&M University (PVAMU or PV) is a public historically black land-grant university in Prairie View, Texas, United States.
 Founded in 1876, it is one of Texas's two land-grant universities and the second oldest public institution of higher learning in the state.
 It offers baccalaureate degrees in 50 academic majors, 37 master's degrees and four doctoral degree programs through eight colleges and the School of Architecture.
 PVAMU is the largest HBCU in the state of Texas and the third largest HBCU in the United States.
 PVAMU is a member of the Texas A&M University System and Thurgood Marshall College Fund.

-Prairie View A&M fields 18 intercollegiate sports team, commonly known by their "Prairie View A&M Panthers" nickname.
+Prairie View A&M fields 18 intercollegiate sports team, commonly known by their Prairie View A&M Panthers nickname.
 Prairie View A&M competes in National Collegiate Athletic Association (NCAA) Division I and the Southwestern Athletic Conference (SWAC).
 Prairie View A&M is the only charter member remaining in the conference.

 History

-The university was established by Article 7 of the Texas Constitution of 1876, created near the end of the Reconstruction Era after the American Civil War.
-In that year, State Senator Matthew Gaines and State Representative William H. Holland – both former slaves who became leading political figures – crafted legislation for the creation of a state-supported "Agricultural and Mechanical" college.
+The university was established as Alta Vista Agriculture & Mechanical College of Texas for Colored Youth The Sixteenth Legislature April 19, 1879 by Article 7 of the Texas Constitution of 1876, created near the end of the Reconstruction Era after the American Civil War.
+In that year, State Senator Matthew Gaines, State Senator Walter Moses Burton, and State Representative William H. Holland – all former slaves who became leading political figures – crafted legislation for the creation of a state-supported "Agricultural and Mechanical" college.
 In the article, the constitution stated that "Separate schools shall be provided for the white and colored children, and impartial provisions shall be made for both."
 The legislation made Prairie A&M the first state supported institution of higher learning for African Americans in Texas.

 In an effort to comply with these constitutional provisions, the Fifteenth Texas Legislature, consistent with terms of the federal Morrill Land-Grant Colleges Act – which provided public lands for the establishment of colleges – authorized the "Alta Vista Agriculture and Mechanical College for the Benefit of Colored Youth" as part of the Agriculture and Mechanical College of Texas (now Texas A&M University).
 It was established on the former Alta Vista Plantation.

 In 1945, the name of the institution was changed from Prairie View Normal and Industrial College to Prairie View University, and the school was authorized to offer, "as need arises," all courses offered at the University of Texas.
 In 1947, the Texas Legislature changed the name to Prairie View A&M College of Texas and provided that "courses be offered in agriculture, the mechanics arts, engineering, and the natural sciences connected therewith, together with any other courses authorized at Prairie View at the time of passage of this act, all of which shall be equivalent to those offered at the Agricultural and Mechanical College of Texas at Bryan."
 And finally in 1973, the legislature changed the name of the institution to Prairie View Agricultural & Mechanical University (Prairie View A&M University).